Olliang/Time-Series-Forcasting-Seq2Seq/README.md

 ## Contact information

-If there is anything to be corrected or you have any thoughts to share with me on this topic, please feel free to contact me.
+If there is anything to be corrected or you have any thoughts to share with me on this topic, please feel free to reach out!
 It's allways pleasure to learn more.
 >Email: olivia.liang032@gmail.com